Samu01Tech/riassunti-uni/Cybersecurity/Authentication.md

 ### Multi-Factor Authentication

-It is a procedured based on _two or more_ factors to authenticate a user.
+It is a procedure based on _two or more_ factors to authenticate a user.
 It is a good idea to use 2FA, but it is important to use a strong second factor.

 Types of MFA are: